The Festival of Lights at the Cincinnati Zoo and Botanical Garden is one of my favorite annual holiday events in Cincinnati.

 Kids can write a letter to Santa and bring it to the Zoo to drop in their mailbox.

 You’ll want to plan on arriving earlier in the afternoon if you want to see more of the animals.
-The best time to see animals is before 5pm.
+The best time to see animals is earlier in the afternoon, before 5 PM.

 You will want to plan accordingly if you want to see them.